umd-lib/mdsoar-angular/docs/MdsoarAngularCustomizations.md

 This document is intended to cover specific changes made to Angular behavior that are outside of "normal" DSpace customization.

+## "Browse" Bar on Community Pages

+Made the "Subcommunities and Collections" tab selected by default, instead of the "Search" tab, in the "config/config.yml" file.

 ## Disable "End User Agreement"

 The "End User Agreement" is not needed, and so is disabled in the